google-research-datasets/lareqa/README.md

 [LAReQA](https://arxiv.org/abs/2004.05484) is a challenging benchmark testing language-agnostic answer retrieval from a multilingual candidate pool.
 Unlike previous cross-lingual tasks, LAReQA tests for "strong" cross-lingual alignment, requiring semantically related *cross*-language pairs to be closer in representation space than unrelated *same*-language pairs.
 As part of the LAReQA benchmark, we construct a QA retrieval task with a multilingual pool by taking an existing cross-lingual *extractive* QA task [XQuAD](https://github.com/deepmind/xquad) and converting it to a *retrieval task*: **XQuAD-R**.
 We release XQuAD with sentence breaks in this repository for use as XQuAD-R. Section 3.1 of our paper contains more details on how we convert span-tagging tasks into retrieval tasks.
 Note that files contained in this repository for XQuAD-R are simply the original XQuAD data annotated with sentence boundaries for each of the paragraphs, added as an additional field in the jsons.

 ## Data
-This directory contains 1 folder corresponding to the XQuAD-R datasets.
+This directory contains 1 folder corresponding to the XQuAD-R dataset.

 ### XQuAD-R
 XQuAD-R is a retrieval version of the XQuAD dataset (a cross-lingual extractive